 Firing an employee is not your most sought-after experience.
-But, you can make the experience more palatable by using an effective, supportive approach.
+But, you can make the experience more palatable by using an effective, supportive approach to a hard conversation.
 The actions you take really do matter to the employee who is being fired and to the coworkers who will learn—quickly—that the employee is gone.

-In this era of social media and electronic communication, your entire workforce may know within a half hour—or sooner.
-And, because you keep employee matters confidential, the employee will tell any story that makes him look good—even if it makes you look bad.
+In this era of social media and electronic communication, your entire workforce may know within a half-hour—or sooner.
+And, because you keep employee matters confidential, the employee will tell any story that makes them look good—even if it makes you look bad.

 You will likely be unfriended at social sites, so if you wonder how the former employee positions the termination, check quickly.
 Expect a period of time during which successful employees look to you for reassurance about their own jobs.